GatoGraphQL/GatoGraphQL/README.md

 > Note: Implementation of this feature is still in progress and not yet available

-## Framework design goals
+## Design goals

-The current design and implementation of the framework was done to achieve the following goals:
+PoP's architecture attempts to achieve the following goals:

+- Support for creating all-purpose APIs, compatible with both REST and GraphQL, and combining the most important benefits from these two APIs
 - High level of modularity:
     - Strict top-down module hierarchy: ancestor modules know their descendants, but not the other way around
     - One-way setting of props across modules, from ancestors to descendants